markhamilton/BikeHUD/README.md

 * [Beaglebone](http://www.logicsupply.com/products/bb_bblk_000?gclid=CKyzt4mckLgCFRRk7Aod9VwACA) running Debian Linux
 * [LCD Touch-Screen Cape](http://www.newark.com/jsp/search/productdetail.jsp?SKU=26W8118&CMP=KNC-GPLA&mckv=|pcrid|20115736341|plid|)

 Alternatively, a phone capable of running python and Qt may be used instead.
-I am writing 2 drivers -- one to interface with an arduino using a phone's USB board, and another to directly connect using the beaglebone GPIO pins.
+I am writing 2 drivers -- one to interface with an arduino using a phone's USB port, and another to directly connect using the beaglebone GPIO pins.

 ### SOFTWARE REQUIREMENTS
 * Python 2.7 or higher